YodasMyDad/BlogFodder/ReadMe.md

 The admin (/admin) section is where I have been focusing, and you can create a simple post which currently has two POC plugins available, A Rich Text Editor & Markdown Editor.
 Where you can create the post content content sections, sort them etc...

+To get it running, just make sure BlogFodder.App is set as the Start Up project, and you have restored all the nuget packages.

 ### Current Plugins

 The final concept will be users can create Nuget packages that just reference the `BlogFodder.Plugins` project/nuget package (When the nuget package is created).
 That's it.
 Oh, also, all plugins Namespaces must start with BlogFodder.Plugins.XX (Again, all this is subject to change)